Animal psychopathology: Pica

 Cats also display pica behavior in their natural environments and there is evidence to support that this behavior has a psychological aspect to it.
 Some breeds (such as the Siamese cat) are more predisposed to showing this type of behavior than other breeds, but several types of breeds have been documented to show pica.
 Cats have been observed to start by chewing and sucking on non-nutritive substances like wool, cotton, rubber, plastic and even cardboard and then progress into ingestion of these substances.
 This type of behavior occurs through the first four years of a cat's life but it is primarily observed during the first two months of life when cats are introduced into new homes is most common.
 Theories explaining why this behavior becomes active during this time suggest that early weaning and stress as a consequence of separation from the mother and litter-mates and exposure to a new environment are to blame.
 Eating wool or other substances may be a soothing mechanism that cats develops to cope with the changes.
 Pica is also observed predominately during 6–8 months of a cat's life when territorial and sexual behaviors emerge.
 Pica may be induced by these social stressors.
 Other theories contemplated include pica as a redirection of prey-catching/ingestion behavior as a result of indoor confinement, especially common among oriental breeds due to risk of theft.
 In natural environments pica has been observed in parrots (such as macaws) and other birds and mammals.
 Charles Munn has been studying Amazon macaws lick clay from riverbeds in the Amazon to detoxify the seeds they eat.
 Amazon macaws spend two to three hours a day licking clay.
-Munn has found that clay helps counter the tannin and alkaloid in the seeds the macaws ingest, a strategy that is also used by native cultures in the Andes Mountains in Peru.
+Munn has found that clay helps counter the tannins and alkaloids in the seeds the macaws ingest, a strategy that is also used by native cultures in the Andes Mountains in Peru.

 Pica also affects domesticated animals.
 While drugs like Prozac are often able to diminish troublesome behaviors in pet dogs, they don't seem to help with this eating disorder.
 The following story about Bumbley, a wire fox terrier who appeared on the TV show 20/20 as a result of his eating disorder, is taken from a book by Dr. Nicholas Dodman: